GuilleCarrion/guillecarrion.github.io/_pages/about.md

 About me
 ===

-I am currently working as Postdoc at Departamento de Álgebra, Geometría y Topología of Universidad de Málaga.
+ I am currently working as assistant professor at Universidad Rey Juan Carlos (Department of applied mathematics).
 I obtained my PhD Degree from Universitat Autònoma de Barcelona under the supervision of Natàlia Castellana Vila and Antonio Díaz Ramos.
+After my Ph.D.
+I was working as postdoc at Departamento de Álgebra, Geometría y Topología of Universidad de Málaga.

 My research interest are:
 - Higher limits,